-Jan Spike Bsc (Hons) Counselling and Psychotherapy, Dip, MBACP
+Jan Spike Counselling Psychotherapist.
+Bsc, Dip, MBACP

 I help clients who are experiencing anxiety, depression, loss, bereavement, family and relationship difficulties.